mpalash/aliakbarmehta/_pages/cv.md

 > * DIGICON Tokyo, 2012
 > * FICCI Frames, Mumbai 2012

-2002 – 2007 | *Co ­­­­­– ­founder, Lead Animator and artist,* ***Mareech Animated Design***, an animation studio specializing in 3D animation and Visual Effects for Film and Television
+2002 – 2007   *Co ­­­­­– ­founder, Lead Animator and artist,* ***Mareech Animated Design***, an animation studio specializing in 3D animation and Visual Effects for Film and Television

-2004 – 2006 | Co-written and performed, ***Aham: What’s going on?***, a full-length play performed at Prithvi Theatre, Mumbai
+2004 – 2006   Co-written and performed, ***Aham: What’s going on?***, a full-length play performed at Prithvi Theatre, Mumbai

-2005 | BFA (Drawing and Painting) from Sir J.J.
-School of (Fine) Art.
+2005   BFA (Drawing and Painting) from **Sir J.J.
+School of (Fine) Art**.

-2004 | Directed and edited, ***Untitled***, a documentary short film on Sir J.J.
+2004   Directed and edited, ***Untitled***, a documentary short film on Sir J.J.
 School of Art, Mumbai.